-Encouragingly, the 2012 SCAGI meeting had a greater attendance than recent meetings, with 17 attendees from 13 countries, but there were only South American attendees from Brazil, and this lack of engagement remains a concern.
+Encouragingly, the 2014 SCAGI meeting has a similar attendance (at least 16) to the 2012 Portland meeting, with 11 attendees from 7 countries at an intersessional meeting in Cambridge in July 2013.
+Howvere, lack of engagement from South American countries remains a concern.
 While it is recognized that to be physically present at a meeting can be expensive and sometimes not possible for the Members, it should be possible however to work by e-mail or, as a minimum, to reply to e-mail.
 Despite efforts to ensure that SCAGI has up-to-date contact details for national representatives, often there is no acknowledgement or reply to contacts.